Sirmattdennis/portfolio/README.md

 ---

-#### Eagle Productivity Solutions:
-As part of the team of interactive developers, I helped to create interactive learning tools for clients primarily in the field of pharmaceuticals.
-Projects included e-learning courses, to e-blasts, software simulations, and more.
-As much of the work is built for private use, I can only share samples from Eagle's public "Portfolio" page.

-__URL:__ www.eagleproductivity.com/interactive.html

----

-#### ASP162 And Other Images ####
-A few samples of more artistically driven projects.

-The ASP image is one of the last pages from my now discontinued webcomic.

-The Welwynd image was a map made from scratch for a tabletop RPG campaign.

-Eaglehands was a sample of drawn hands that we would occasionally use at Eagle in eLearning courses to show tapping a device, as an alternative to a cropped photo of a hand.

-Briermisk is a quick sketch-up of a creature for a campaign.

----

 #### A Skewed Paradise Comics:
 Running from 2007-2010, A Skewed Paradise was a webcomic and personal website.
 While it is now a bit dated in both design and tech, it was a long-running